-The IF-ELSE statement in SQL Server is a conditional statement that allows to either execute or skip a SQL statement block depending upon the specified condition.
+The IF-ELSE statement in SQL Server is a conditional statement that allows you to execute or skip an SQL statement block depending on the specified condition.

 To execute an IF-ELSE block in SQL Server, we can use the following syntax.